Ha Ji-won: 2014–present: Returning to the mainstream

-In 2014, Ha, together with Kang Ye-won and Son Ga-in of Brown Eyed Girls, then starred in the Charlie's Angels-inspired action fusion saeguk, The Huntresses.
+In 2014, Ha, together with Kang Ye-won and Son Ga-in of Brown Eyed Girls, then starred in the Charlie's Angels-inspired action fusion sageuk, The Huntresses.

 In 2015, Ha was cast by Ha Jung-woo to play his character's wife in his self-directed movie, Chronicle of a Blood Merchant, a film adaption of the bestselling 1995 Chinese novel of the same title written by Yu Hua.
 Following that, Ha, alongside actor Lee Jin-wook starred in the Korean remake of the 2011 hit Taiwanese drama In Time with You, titled The Time We Were Not in Love.
 However, in contrast to her previous dramas, The Time We Were Not in Love received low ratings and Ha's performance was called into question.
 However, the show has received popular ratings among international post-broadcast audiences.

 In 2016, Ha starred in the South Korea-China co-production film, Life Risking Romance, alongside Taiwanese actor Chen Bolin.

 In 2017, Ha starred in Manhunt, an international co-production by Hong Kong director John Woo.
 She played a female assassin in the film.

 Ha returned to the small screen with MBC's medical drama Hospital Ship, which started airing in August 2017.
 She plays an ambitious surgeon who finds herself on a hospital ship.

 She won the Top Excellence Award at the MBC Drama Awards for her role.

 In 2018, Ha joined tvN's space themed variety show, Galileo: Awakened Universe, her first variety show since debut.

 In 2019, Ha returned to the big screen with the romance melodrama Chocolate.

 In 2020, she starred in Pawn, a COVID-19 delayed, human drama film.

-In 2022, it was announced that Ha would hold fan meetings in Japan on November 25 in Tokyo and November 27 in Osaka.
-In October, Ha made her return to the small screen after five years absent with Curtain Call.
+In 2022, it was announced that Ha would hold fan meetings in Japan on 25 November in Tokyo and 27 November in Osaka.
+In October, Ha made her return to the small screen with Curtain Call after five years absence.